 The rise in obesity is really due to the fact that people are consuming much more and moving less.
 It’s more so the nutritional aspect of things—there is more evidence than ever that people are consuming more food than 30 years ago.
 The real question is: Why is this?

 It actually can be linked back to agricultural policy changes in the 1970s, which required farmers to grow more food, faster.
-It put a huge pressure on food companies to sell more products in a saturated market to increase their profits quarterly.
-So companies increased food portions, promoted a higher consumption of food outside the home, and created an environment where it was acceptable to eat food anywhere at any time.
+It pressured food companies to sell more products in a saturated market to increase their profits quarterly.
+So companies increased food portions, promoted a higher consumption of food outside the home, and created an environment where it was acceptable to eat food anywhere, at any time.
 Snacking became normal, which is why you can find bars, crackers, chips, candy bars, and soda everywhere.

 Many studies show this change in our environment and habits has exponentially encouraged overeating and consumption of calories in mass amounts.